CODES-group/opyrability/paper/paper.md

 not only a thorough [description of the API](https://codes-group.github.io/PyPO/api.html) but also a [theoretical background discussion](https://codes-group.github.io/PyPO/operability_overview.html) on process operability concepts, an [examples gallery](https://codes-group.github.io/PyPO/examples_gallery/index_example_gallery.html) with live code capabilities, and [instructions](https://codes-group.github.io/PyPO/process_model.html) on how to set up a process model following ``opyrability`` design principles.
-The idea is not only to supply proper documentation to the users in the PSE community, but also give the users the necessary amount of theory allowing them to use process operability principles in their specific application.
+The idea is not only to supply proper documentation to the users in the PSE community but also to give the users the necessary amount of theory allowing them to use process operability principles in their specific application.

 # Acknowledgements